maanasaprathap/bank-final/README.md

 ---

 ## 📽️ Based On
-This project is based on a YouTube tutorial series, but enhanced and organized as a personal full-stack project.
+This project is inspired from a tutorial seris on youtube.
 All architecture, structure, and code modifications are handled by me, reflecting real-world development workflows.

 ---